anesh13/assignment283/README.md

 3. From the VMware dashboard, created a VM.
 4. Enabled VT-X/EPT in the VM settings.
 5. Forked the https://github.com/torvalds/linux repository to my Github account (https://github.com/anesh13/linux).
 6. On the VM's SSH shell, ran the *uname -r* command to check the OS version.
 7. Ran the
+>*cat /proc/cpuinfo | more*

+command to verify if nested virtualization is enabled from the flag values.

+8. Ran the
 >*sudo apt install make*

   and
 >*sudo apt install gcc*

   commands.
-8. Checked if gcc and make were properly installed by running
+9. Checked if gcc and make were properly installed by running
 >*gcc -v*

   and
 >*make -v*

   commands.
-9. Ran the
+10. Ran the
 >*sudo apt install build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache bison flex libelf-dev qemu qemu-kvm libvirt-bin  bridge-utils  virt-manager*

   command to install packages needed to build a kernel.
-10. Created two directories by running the
+11. Created two directories by running the
 >*mkdir linuxrepo*

   command and the
 >*mkdir cmpe283*

   command.
-10. Inside the
+12. Inside the
 >*linuxrepo*

   directory, initialized git using
 >*git init*

-11. Cloned the forked linux repository.
+13. Cloned the forked linux repository.
 This took a long time to fetch and failed a few times before I could successfully pull the code.
-12. Similarly, inside the *cmpe283* directory, cloned the assignment repository (https://github.com/anesh13/assignment283) with the Makefile and .c files from Canvas.
+14. Similarly, inside the *cmpe283* directory, cloned the assignment repository (https://github.com/anesh13/assignment283) with the Makefile and .c files from Canvas.
-14. Updated the .c file to include the other capabilities by referring to the SDM manual.
+15. Updated the .c file to include the other capabilities by referring to the SDM manual.
 The volume and sections have been mentioned in comments in the code.
-15. Inside this directory, ran the *make* command.
+16. Inside this directory, ran the *make* command.
-16. Ran the *ls* command.
+17. Ran the *ls* command.
   - Makefile
   - README.nd
   - cmpe283-1.k0